kivanctezoren/ceng350-notes/350notes.md

 * Formal verification: May reduce program testing costs

----
+### Drawbacks

 * Formal methods are impractical:
     * Stakeholders cannot assess whether formal specifications accurately represent their requierements
-    * Easier to assess costs but harder to assess benefits of formal specification
     * SW engineers are unfamiliar with formal methods
     * Hard to upscale for large systems
     * Not compatible with agile

+* Easier to assess costs but harder to assess benefits of formal specification

 # CH11 - Reliability Engineering